 One of the nicest features that XGIMI has included in some of its recent projectors is its Intelligent Screen Adaption Technology.
 This technology offers ±40 Degrees Auto Keystone Correction (Horizontal & Vertical), Auto Screen Alignment, Auto Focus, and Obstacle Avoidance.
 In a nutshell, the projector automatically detects any objects like light switches or plants and resizes the screen to avoid them.
 The auto-focus is another great feature and if you accidentally bump or intentionally move the projector, it re-focuses pretty quick for minimal downtime.
 Once enabled, it’s super fast and incredibly easy to use.

 XGIMI keeps upping the ante with their sound quality.
-While their small projectors like the MoGo Pro and Elfin have dual 3W Harman Kardon speakers on board, the larger HORIZON Pro 4K projector has a pair of full-range 8W 45mm Harman Kardon speakers.
-Like the XGIMI MoGo Pro, the Elfin has two 3W Harman/Kardon speakers on board, so I knew the projector was going to offer pretty decent sound.
+While their small projectors like the MoGo Pro and Elfin have dual 3W Harman Kardon speakers on board, the larger HORIZON Pro 4K projector has a pair of full-range 8W 45mm Harman Kardon speakers, so I knew the projector was going to offer pretty decent sound.
 In addition, there’s an acceptable amount of bass, and the audio is pretty balanced.
 When played at full volume, it doesn’t sound tinny like some other projectors, nor does it distort.

 If you want even better sound, you can pair a Bluetooth speaker to the projector and output your music or video audio through that.
 During testing, there was no noticeable lag between the video and the sound coming out of a paired external speaker.
 Speaking of Bluetooth, you can also pair your smartphone to the projector and stream music to it as well, adding to the versatility of the HORIZON Pro.